 Creamy, light, citrusy, easy – what more could you ask for?
 This citrus mango sauce is really versatile.
 It works as both a dressing or a sauce and last five days in the fridge, so make it ahead to jazz up a simple lunch or dinner.
 See notes on how to use it at the end of this post.

 Creamy Citrus Mango Sauce: Too Good Not to Highlight

-Although I published this recipe a few days ago as part of the lobster salad post, it’s too good not to highlight on its own.
-I wanted to post it separately so it did not get lost in the archives.
+I published this recipe a few days ago as part of the lobster salad post but it’s too good not to highlight on its own.
+It's too good to let it get lost in the archives.

 Dressing or Sauce